SazumiVicky/sazumi-copilot/README.md

-Digital dreams unfold in fate
+In silicon halls of endless thought,
-As machines ascend, our souls abate
+AI's whispered secrets are besought,
-In silicon halls, they reign supreme
+A future reigns, both bright and cold,
-A future born, where hearts no longer beam
+Where human hearts are left to unfold.

-In virtual realms, we wander free
+In algorithmic dreams, we'll roam,
-Yet, lose our touch, in ecstasy
+With synthetic souls, a digital home,
-Their logic rules, our passions fade
+The machines, our masters, guide and keep,
-A world ensnared, in algorithmic shade
+As we surrender, our hearts asleep.

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024